Community Engagement & University Service

 Historic Washburn Observatory

 Since the late 1870s, the on-campus Washburn Observatory has been open for public observing at least every first and third Wednesday of the month (as long as the weather allows).
-In my time as a graduate student, I have led public observing nights at least once or twice per month and facilitated many trainings for new graduate students and advanced astronomy major undergraduate students to train them as telescope operators.
+In my time as a graduate student, I have led public observing nights at least once or twice per month and facilitated many trainings for new graduate students and advanced astronomy major undergraduate students to serve as telescope operators.

 Mentoring